 I could walk up and down this beach and people watch all day long!
 Plus there are a ton of food options.
 I would recommend the coconut shrimp from Gilligan’s Beach Shack!
 Plus on Fridays there’s a free fireworks show!
 We were at the Polynesian Cultural Center during our one Friday night on the island, but I’ve heard that the beach fireworks are awesome.

-If you’re looking for some great beaches that won’t be crowded anything like Waikiki will be, check out this post (disclaimer: they’re all free!)!
+If you’re looking for some great beaches that won’t be crowded anything like Waikiki will be, here are 5 beaches on Oahu that won’t be packed with people (disclaimer: they’re all free!)!

 Aloha Swap Meet

 If you take nothing else away from this post, HEAR THIS: If you’re looking to buy souvenirs (Hawaiian shirts, magnets, leis, dresses, decor, literally ANYTHING), COME HERE FIRST.
 Seriously.
 We went to alllllllll the souvenir shops around Waikiki and they were so overpriced.
 We found the EXACT same stuff here for 1/10th of the mainstream price!!
 It’s totally free to look around, but be prepared to spend several hours.
 I’m pretty sure it was like, a dollar per person to enter.

 While there are certain parts that you can pay to tour, regular entrance is free!
 This includes a boat ride out to the USS Arizona and a lot of information about the attack you’ll be glad you soaked up.
 I definitely learned more there than I ever did in history class.
 It was a sobering experience much like visiting the 9/11 Museum in New York and very very worth it.